PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-0. Where am I?
-I am going to write a script that prints the absolute path name of the current working directory.
+1. What’s in there?
+I will display the content list of my current directory